-- Specifying an indexing interval.
+- If you specify an indexing interval.

-Viewing connectors and indexing jobs
+View connectors and indexing jobs

-The connectors list (at the bottom of the screen) shows status and scheduling information for all indexing jobs.
+The connectors list (at the bottom of the screen) shows status and scheduling information for indexing jobs.

 - You can edit or delete any connector from its context menu.
 For example, you can update its schedule.